 Be dynamic: Adopt a more flexible and agile approach to customer management

 Consumer-goods makers have just begun to explore agile ways of working that enable teams to shift quickly to meet market needs.
 Our advice: encourage retail partners to join you on the journey.
 Almost every sales leader believes that the manufacturer–retailer relationship needs to become more agile (Exhibit 5).
 It’s time to reevaluate the ubiquitous joint business-planning process, aiming to morph it from a static agreement to a working plan that is constantly recalibrated as trends and conditions shift.
-That means more flexibility around product mix and shelf space, as well as more willingness to iterate, tweak, and learn
+That means more flexibility around product mix and shelf space, as well as more willingness to iterate, tweak, and learn from mistakes.

 In our recent survey of 135 global consumer-goods sales leaders, 60 percent said that they believe 2021 planning sessions will continue to be conducted remotely.
 Another 93 percent believe that virtual communication with retailers is here to stay.
 One reason may be that including virtual meetings in the mix makes it easier to tap cross-functional experts and foster collaboration based on expertise rather than geography.